Architecture

 Beacon

 Selling agents that signal willingness to participate in markets.
-When matched with buyer intent, they present claims and propositions, without exposing underlying inventory or prices.
+When matched to a session, they submit signed offers through Core, without exposing underlying inventory or prices.

 Transaction Flow